hcdenbakker/phylo_misbehave/README.md

 # phylo_misbehave
 Pipeline to infer SNP-dense regions and the influence filtering strategies.
-Work in progress, hence the bare bone description!
+Work in progress, hence the bare bones description!

 Requirements: